hpi-bp1819-naumann/shift-detector/docs/source/checks/dq_metrics.rst

 Categorical
 ~~~~~~~~~~~

-Using the :ref:`dq_metrics` shifts can also be detected on categorical columns.
-Here the histograms over the attribute-values are
+Using the :ref:`dq_metrics`, shifts can also be detected on categorical columns.
+Most of the numerical metrics, with
+exception of *uniqueness* and *completeness* are not applicable for non-numerical data.

-compared.
-If the difference between those values exceeds the *categorical_threshold* the check calls shift on this
+For the categorical columns, the histograms over the attribute-values are compared.
+If the difference between those
+values exceeds the *categorical_threshold* the check calls shift on this
 column.

 The example above shows a shift in the categorical column 'payment_option'.
 There are different